Built Around Compound Lifts

-Compound lifts such as the bench press, overhead press, squat and deadlift variations, and some Olympic lifts should all be staples in your program if you are serious about your results.
+Compound lifts such as the bench press, overhead press, squat and deadlift variations should all be staples in your program if you are serious about your results.
 Once you’ve taken care of the basics, you are then free to do what you wish with accessory lifts and isolation movements.

 Focus on Progressive Overload

 You need to get strong, no way around that.
 It doesn’t matter if your goal is fat loss, muscle gain, or performance – a strong base will help with just about any goal.
 Now, the exact breakdown of your program will be different person to person, but you should always try to get stronger at your main lifts over time.